 As a grassroots organizer, Nayomi worked to raise awareness around food justice, education, immigration, and reproductive rights.
-From there she went on to manage and work on various campaigns at the local, state, and federal level.
+From there, she went on to manage and work on various campaigns at the local, state, and federal levels.
 She takes pride in having helped to elect leaders that represent and uplift our most marginalized communities and working to address the issues we all face through policy and legislation.